codingtony/docker-impala/README.md

 Pretty cool!

-Now here's how to put file from your host to HDFS that run in the container There is at least two ways to do it.
+Now here's how to put file from your host into the HDFS that runs in the "impala" container

+There is at least two ways to do it.

 ### Using the container stdin

-You push the data into docker's stdin, and you indicate to adoop fs -put to read from stdin using "-" and specifing the destination file.
+You push the data into docker's stdin, and you indicate to ``hadoop fs -put`` to read from stdin using "-" and you specify the destination file.

 Here's how it works :
 ```